bulletmark/corsproxy/README.md

 ### Simple CORS Proxy

-[Corsproxy][REPO] is a very small and simple Linux HTTP server application which receives API GET requests on a port, forwards that request to a pre-configured target server, receives API JSON reply, and returns that reply to the original client unaltered except that the HTTP header has the _Access-Control-Allow-Origin_ field set to get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.
+[Corsproxy][REPO] is a very small and simple Linux HTTP server application which receives API GET requests on a port and forwards those requests to a pre-configured target server and port.
+The proxy receives JSON replies and returns them to the original client unaltered except that the HTTP header has the _Access-Control-Allow-Origin_ field set to get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.